-In March/April, the primary PLTW contacts from certified schools will receive a check reflecting the $20 per registered student (between January and December).
+In May the primary PLTW contacts from certified schools will receive a check reflecting the $20 per registered student (between January and December).
 These grants are intended to be earmarked for use in the school’s PLTW program.

 Only the PLTW courses are offered at the $900 per course tuition.
 Any other RIT courses needed for the degree are charged the current RIT graduate tuition rate.

 If you are interested in graduate credit, note the below steps: